 Not surprisingly, Utah boasts more LDS temples than any other area in the world.
 For many years it just was the Salt Lake Temple, Logan Temple, Manti Temple and St. George Temple.

-They were joined by the Provo and Ogden Temples in 1972, then others in the next three decades, with the count standing at 17.
-Additional temples in Saratoga Springs, Layton and Washington County have been announced.
-Each has its own characteristics and stories to proclaim.
+They were joined by the Provo and Ogden Temples in 1972, then others in the next three decades, with the count standing at 17 in operation.
+Six additional temples have been announced, with locations confirmed for all six.